ConnectivityFoundry/AwaLWM2M/CONTRIBUTING.md

 ### Coding style.

-The Awa LWM2M coding style guidelines can be found in the [Coding style guide](doc/coding_style.md).
+The Awa LWM2M coding style guidelines can be found in the [coding style guide](doc/coding_style.md).